DanikaVeresha/Hillel_Test_Project_PyTest_Selenium/README.md

 6. Go to the project root directory
 7. Run the setup.py file with the command
 > pip install -e .
-8. From the root directory, go to the __Tests__ directory
+8. From the root directory, go to the __"Tests"__ directory
 9. Open the Python file __“test_login_page.py”__
 10. Run the file for execution by clicking the __“Run”__ button.

 ## If you want to run the project from the PyCharm IDE terminal, run the following commands in the terminal:

 1. Open a terminal in PyCharm IDE
+2. Create a virtual environment.
+Command to create a virtual environment
+> py -m venv <virtual_environment_name>
-2. Activate the virtual environment using the following command
+3. Activate the virtual environment using the following command
-> <virtual environment name>\Scripts\activate
+> <virtual_environment_name>\Scripts\activate
 4. Enter the command
 > pytest
- or
+or:
 > >py -m pytest [test_login_page.py]

 ### P.S.
 This project was developed on: